MaxZimmer/Spikeling-V2-dev/README.md

 > The resistance of the 4 CharliePlex and the SpikeLed resistors must be adjusted to the acrylic material chosen for the front cover.
 The current 100 Ohm is sufficient for opaque PMMA, but clear transparent ones should have 1 kOhm soldered below so that the LEDs do not affect the user vision.

+- The CharliePlex footprint orientation (+/-) is not labeled

 </div>